 Thousands of journalists use a smartphone for journalism – so who should you follow on Twitter?

 Corinne Podger is a mobile journalism educator and consultant who teaches mobile journalism to reporters, NGOs, social enterprise and at the University of Melbourne.
-She is also the author of this Manual.
-Corinne has also created a public ‘Mobile Journalism’ Twitter List of more than 250 experts and institutions that you can subscribe to.
+She is also the author of this Manual, and her DMs are open for training enquiries.

 Marc Blank-Settle is a BBC trainer for mobile journalism and social media.
 He is the one to follow for news on the latest apps and gear.